 You’ll receive funding and expert advice about running projects in your local area.

-The grants open from August 2017 are:
+The first round of grants opened from August 2017:

 Community Tree Planting Grants – round one

 Want to plant a community orchard, or more trees in your local park?
 We’re looking for projects across London which will involve community groups in planting thousands of trees and help improve children’s access to nature.

 Applications for round one of the Community Tree Planting Grants are now closed.

 Projects should take place from November 2017 to February 2018.

 Is there a bare patch of grass near you which could be transformed into a community garden?
 Or a paved area which could be turned into somewhere to play?
 We’re looking for projects which will green the grey and bring nature into the city.
 These grants aim to improve and increase green space across London and help local people to have their say on the design and creation of new spaces.

 Applications for round one of the Community Green Space grants are now closed.
 Applicants should hear the outcome of their application in late November or early December.